Who is at fault in a car accident reversing.

 Remember Right-of-way: When reversing a car, it is important to know the right of way rules.
 In most circumstances, the driver who is reversing must give way to all traffic and pedestrians.
 However, there are exceptions.

-Do your checks.
+Do your checks

 When reversing your car, always be aware of your surroundings.
 Make sure to check for pedestrians, cyclists, and other vehicles before reversing.